q9design/nimble/node/elements/lib/README.md

 // created.js code is called each time an instance of it's element is created.

 // "this" is the instance of the created element.
-// var dom = your custom element's shadow dom object.  (defaults to body.html)
+// var dom = the element's shadow dom object.  (defaults to body.html)

 var $ = require('jquery')       // include npm packages
 var _ = require('underscore')